 Bamboo Sushi, the first certified sustainable sushi restaurant in the country, was such a hit in its original eastside location that a second branch was inevitable.
 The fishery-friendly menu includes standouts like house-cured wild ivory salmon and a gorgeous seafood charcuterie board.
-Olympia Provisions NW, which also got its start on the east side, plates up lunches of house-cured meats, deli salads and sandwiches, and rustic Italian and rotisserie chicken at dinner.

 The scent of fresh-baked bread wafting from Ken’s Artisan Bakery is irresistible, as are the hearty croque monsieurs, piled with gruyère and thick-sliced ham, and the fruit-laden pastries.

 A Portland staple for homey comfort food since 1903, Besaw’s serves up classic dishes with a fine-cuisine twist, like chicken and waffles with Korean fried chicken and gochujang, or curried chickpea ragoût.
 Before dinner, stop by the attached Solo Club for a highball or a happy-hour negroni.